-The Twinning Committee was established to develop programs to strengthen the bond of friendship between Cheltenham US and Cheltenham UK.
-Committee meetings are held on the first Wednesday of each month, except July and August, at the Township Administration Buiddling, located at 8230 Old York Road in Elkins Park, beginning at 7:30 p.m.
+The Twinning Committee was established to develop programs to strengthen the bond of friendship between 4heltenham US and Cheltenham UK.
+Committee meetings are held on the first Wednesday of each month, except July and August, at the Township Administration Building, located at 8230 Old York Road in Elkins Park, beginning at 7:30 p.m.

-The Cheltenham Township Twinning Committee, which was created to strengthen ties between Cheltenham, USA, and Cheltenham, UK, is sponsoring a fund-raiser based on the Pennsylvania Evening Daily Lottery (straight only).
+The Cheltenham Township Twinning Committee, which was created to strengthen ties between Cheltenham, USA, and Cheltenham, UK, is sponsoring a fund-raiser based on the Pennsylvania Pick 3 (previsouly the Evening Daily Lottery, straight only.
 To play, participants purchase a $20 Twinning Committee ticket at the Cheltenham Township Administration Building, located at 8230 Old York Road in Elkins Park, on weekdays from 8:00 a.m. to 4:30 p.m.
-From January 1, through December 31, 2013, winners on Saturdays will receive $50 and once-a-month holiday drawings will earn $100.
+From January 1, through December 31, 2015, winners on Saturdays will receive $50 and once-a-month holiday drawings will earn $100.
 All other payouts will be $25.
 Checks will be mailed to winning ticket holders automatically.

 For more information on the lottery fund-raiser, call 215-887-6200, ext.
 230.